-Reset does not affect the contents of the input capture register.
+Reset does not affect the contents of the input capture channel (TCHxH-TCHxL) registers.

 16.4.3 Output Compare

 With the output compare function, the TIM can generate a periodic pulse with a programmable polarity, duration, and frequency.
 When the counter reaches the value in the registers of an output compare channel, the TIM can set, clear, or toggle the channel pin.
 Output compares can generate TIM CPU interrupt requests.